This article may contain compensated links. Please read disclaimer for more info.

 Travel Insurance Horro Stories by Travel Experts

 Most people don’t think that getting travel insurance is important, but it is highly recommended to mitigate travel risks.
-Below, personal stories and stories by travel experts and friends who were happy to have their travel insurance when they were in trouble.
+Below are personal stories and stories by travel experts and friends who were happy to have travel insurance when they were in trouble.

 1.PROBLEMS ON THE ROAD